-The IBTF recommends that the preamble be updated to give greater specificity as to the realworld organizational types who could fall into the various categories of Actors.
+The IBTF recommends that the preamble be updated to give greater specificity as to the realworld organizational types who could fall into these categories.
 For example:

-- Retail pharmacies who curate patient information concerning prescriptions, medications, clinical histories, payments etc. This information is considered EHI and should not be blocked.
-The IBTF believes that Retail Pharmacy would already be considered a Provider through inclusion as a subpart of all Pharmacies.
-This is desirable to confirm. - Insurance companies who curate patient information concerning medical histories, payments etc. This information is important to patients as they seek to obtain insurance coverage for care services. - Retailers who provide patient information services through IoT type devices and services from connected consumer devices.
-This information is considered EHI and must not be blocked.
+- Retail pharmacies who curate patient information concerning prescriptions, medications, clinical histories, payments etc. This information is valuable and should not be blocked. - Insurance companies who curate patient information concerning medical histories, payments etc. This information is valuable to patients as they seek to obtain insurance coverage for care services.

+• Retailers who provide IoT type devices and services to collect patient information from connected consumer devices.
+This information is valuable to patients as they seek their care to be based upon their entire longitudinal health record.